Kria™ KR260 Robotics Starter Kit

 $ source /opt/xilinx/tsn-examples/bin/start_qbv_test.sh -tx

-The talker on Board1 will run for 30sec and exit automatically
+The talker on Board1 runs for 30 seconds and exits automatically.

-• Exit out of tcpdump using CTRL-c key combination to end capture on Board2
+• Exit tcpdump using CTRL-c key combination to end capture on Board2.

 Observe Results

-Wireshark trace will show a 70% Scheduled traffic 30 % Best Effort traffic distribution.
+Wireshark trace shows a 70% Scheduled traffic 30 % Best Effort traffic distribution.

-• Start Wireshark on the host PC, here we will use the one available under Ubuntu
+• Start Wireshark on the host PC.
+Use the one available under Ubuntu.

 $ wireshark &

-• Observe there are two sets of packets within the capture, one set with packet length=900, another set with packet length=800 which when ploted against time will form a 70:30 distribution.
-The packet length is based on the setting from the talker script, below is an example for lengths 900 and 800 for Scheduled and best effort traffic respectively.
+• Observe that there are two sets of packets within the capture, one set with packet length=900, another set with packet length=800, which when plotted against time forms a 70:30 distribution.
+The packet length is based on the setting from the talker script.
+Below is an example of lengths 900 and 800 for Scheduled and Best Effort traffic, respectively.

 wireshark

-• Click on a packet with length=900 bytes and observe the vlan ID=10, Priority (PCP/PRI=4) where a packet with PCP=4 indicates it is Scheduled traffic
+• Click on a packet with length=900 bytes and observe the vlan ID=10, Priority (PCP/PRI=4) where a packet with PCP=4 indicates that it is Scheduled traffic.

 wsn

-• Click on a packet with length=800 bytes and observe the vlan ID=20, Priority (PCP/PRI=1) where a packet with PCP=1 indicates it is Best Effort traffic
+• Click on a packet with length=800 bytes and observe the vlan ID=20, Priority (PCP/PRI=1) where a packet with PCP=1 indicates that it is Best Effort traffic.

 wsn